-1. Centro-Baixa – where to stay in Porto for the first time
+1. Ribeira – where to stay for the first time

-Baixa is the downtown area and the heart of Porto.
+Baixa is the downtown area and the heart of Porto (both Riberia and Baixa are considered central and are super close to each other).
 You will find the best shops, famous sights, great cafes, and restaurants here.
-That’s why my pick for first-timers is Baixa.

 Start your day by getting lost in the labyrinth of streets in the historical center while checking out the beautiful gothic architecture.
 Make sure to find your way to the main boulevard, Avenida dos Aliados at some point.

 After seeing the main attractions, it is time to explore the amazing food scene in Baixa.
 Foodies will go crazy here being able to taste so many nice traditional Portuguese cuisines.
 If you feel like shopping, then move to Rua de Santa Catarina where you will find the best shops in Porto.